Sverre Kolterud

 Sverre Cristiansen Kolterud (March 15, 1908, Nordre Land – November 7, 1996) was a Norwegian Nordic combined skier who competed in the 1930s.

-He was born in Dokka and died in Oslo.
+He was born in the village of Dokka in Nordre Land Municipality and died in Oslo.

 Kolterud won two silver medals in the individual event at the FIS Nordic World Ski Championships (1931, 1934).

-At the 1932 Winter Olympics in Lake Placid, New York he finished 4th in the individual event.
+At the 1932 Winter Olympics in Lake Placid, New York, he finished 4th in the individual event.